 Originally published by Amanda Sheppard.
-Last updated by Nicole Hurip.
+Last updated by Nicole Hurip and Tommy Yu.

 We all want to get away from the hustle and bustle of the workweek, but sometimes, it’s just not possible to get out of town.
 Fear not!
-We’ve rounded up the best hotels in Hong Kong, where you can kick back on a luxurious staycation, as well as cool off after a long day in a pool.
+We’ve rounded up the best hotels in Hong Kong, where you can kick back on a luxurious staycation and cool off after a long day in a pool.

-The latest addition to the Tsim Sha Tsui waterfront stands 65 storeys high, adding to an already vibrant skyline.
-Rosewood Hong Kong—the resort group’s flagship property—occupies 43 floors of the new skyscraper on Victoria Dockside.
+Rosewood Hong Kong stands 65 storeys high, adding to an already vibrant skyline on the Kowloon side.
 It boasts 91 lavish suites and 322 spacious rooms, most of which offer a stunning view of the harbourfront.
-Guests in the hotel’s suites can benefit from personal butler service, as well as access to the exclusive Manor Club lounge, offering food, drink, and a dedicated games room.
+Guests in the suites can benefit from personal butler service, as well as access to the exclusive Manor Club lounge, offering food, drink, and a dedicated games room.
 And the best part?
-Rosewood’s 25-metre-long outdoor infinity pool allows guests to do their laps with our gorgeous Victoria Harbour as the backdrop.
+Its 25-metre-long outdoor infinity pool allows guests to do their laps with our gorgeous Victoria Harbour as the backdrop.

-Strictly speaking, K11 Artus is not a hotel; these ultra-luxurious long- and short-stay residences sit on the edge of the harbour on the Kowloon side, next to Hong Kong’s newest lifestyle destination, K11 MUSEA.
+Strictly speaking, K11 Artus is not a hotel; these ultra-luxurious long- and short-stay residences sit on the edge of the harbour next to the retail and cultural destination K11 Musea.
 However, art and design seep through the very floorboards, making for an artisanal living experience that is unlike your usual short-term stay.
 With 287 residences, plus three penthouses each conceived by a different designer, K11 Artus is sure to appeal to those with an aesthetic eye.
 For us, the outdoor infinity pool is the cherry on top, perfect for a good tanning session or an impromptu photoshoot over a long weekend.

 K11 Artus, Victoria Dockside, 18 Salisbury Road, Tsim Sha Tsui | (+852) 2107 3388